Real Estate & Insurance

 • Sticking doors and windows — warped frames from termite damage and moisture deterioration

-• Visible sawdust-like frass near baseboards or windows — indicates drywood termite activity
+• Frass near baseboards or windows — sawdust-like droppings indicating drywood termite activity

-• Discarded wings near doors, windows, or light sources — a clear sign of recent swarming
+• Discarded wings near doors, windows, or light sources — clear evidence of recent swarming

 • Cracks in foundation or floors — structural deterioration accelerated by termite damage